zubyj/the-office-api/README.md

 - `App.vue`: The main application component, which includes the main layout and imports other components.
 - `Sidebar.vue`: The sidebar navigation component, which allows users to navigate between different API endpoints.
 - `RequestForm.vue`: The component responsible for handling user input and displaying the API request and response.
-- `Example.vue`: A component that displays examples of API requests and responses.
+- `ExampleRequest.vue`: A component that displays examples of API requests and responses.

 ## Backend

 The backend is composed of an Express.js server and a PostgreSQL database:

 - The Express.js server listens for API requests at [theofficescript.com](https://theofficescript.com) and serves the static files of the frontend.
 - The PostgreSQL database contains the entire script of "The Office" organized by season, episode, character, line, etc. It is hosted on AWS RDS.

 ![API Diagram](/office-api-diagram.png)

 ### Setting up the Backend